jasonrhodes/ohsnap/README.md

 })
 ```

-I recommend using [tap-difflet](https://github.com/namuol/tap-difflet) to output your snapshot results in this case.
+I recommend using [tap-difflet](https://github.com/namuol/tap-difflet) to output your snapshot results if you're using tape.

 ## Examples